-Born in Syracuse, NY, in 1949, Huntington Witherill's family moved to California, in 1953, where he began training in classical music.
-With intentions of eventually becoming a concert pianist, Witherill entered college as a music major in 1968, but soon became interested in the study of two-dimensional design.
+Born in Syracuse, NY, in 1949, Huntington Witherill's family moved to California, in 1953, where he began training in classical music at the age of four.
+With intentions of eventually becoming a concert pianist, Witherill entered college as a music major in 1968, but soon thereafter became interested in the study of two-dimensional design.
 The shift in artistic pursuit eventually led to a career in fine art photography beginning in 1970.

 Having studied photography in the early 1970’s with such notables as Ansel Adams, Wynn Bullock, Steve Crouch and Al Weber, Witherill has remained faithful to his classical roots while progressively transitioning toward a more contemporary approach to the medium.
 Since 1975, his work has been featured in more than one hundred individual and group exhibitions in museums and galleries throughout the world.